Reform Ortho & Sports Rehab

 The symptoms of a herniated disc vary depending on where the damaged disc sits and how much pressure is placed on your nerves.
 For some with a herniated disc, no symptoms are noticeable.
 However, many with a herniated disc experience pain that becomes severe enough to be disabling.

 You may also have pain that radiates into your arms or legs.

-In many cases, a herniated disc is treatable with nonsurgical treatments such as chiropractic care and physiotherapy.
+In many cases, a herniated disc is treatable with nonsurgical treatments such as chiropractic care and services with certification in physiotherapy.

 Dr. Mann creates a treatment plan that focuses on relieving pain and improving your overall function.
 In addition to manual and instrument-assisted manipulations, Dr. Mann offers in-office spinal decompression therapy.
 This type of treatment involves stretching the spine on a special table to reduce the pressure a damaged disc puts on your nerves.

 Additionally, Dr. Mann may recommend over-the-counter pain relievers and anti-inflammatories to keep you pain-free.
 Massage therapy is also available onsite to increase blood circulation and alleviate tension in your muscles that worsens back pain.

 Find out more about nonsurgical treatments available for herniated disc pain by calling the Reform Ortho & Sports Rehab office or by requesting an appointment through the online booking system.